On the Total Curvature and Betti Numbers of Complex Projective Manifolds: Introduction

 Throughout this paper, unless stated otherwise, $\R^{N}$ and $\C P^{N}$ will carry their canonical metrics, with the metric on $\C P^{N}$ normalized to have holomorphic sectional curvature $4$.
 Spheres will likewise carry their canonical metrics with constant curvature $1$.
 Standard results and formulas from complex and algebraic geometry used in this paper can be found in \cite{Hb} and several other texts.
 Background about the local differential geometry of complex and K\"ahler submanifolds can be found in \cite{Gr}. \\

-\textbf{Acknowledgements:} I would like to give my sincere thanks to Christopher Croke, my advisor, for his mentorship, support and encouragement, and for introducing me to the mathematics that led to these results.
-I would also like to thank Herman Gluck, Peter McGrath, Tony Pantev, Brian Weber and Wolfgang Ziller for many helpful and enjoyable conversations.
+\textbf{Acknowledgments:} I am deeply grateful to Christopher Croke, my advisor, for his mentorship, support and encouragement, and for introducing me to the mathematics that led to these results.
+I am very happy to thank Herman Gluck, Peter McGrath, Tony Pantev, Brian Weber and Wolfgang Ziller, for many helpful and enjoyable conversations.
+I would like to thank the referee for their careful reading of the manuscript, their helpful suggestions for improving the exposition and their insightful questions about the relationship between these results and earlier work.